-You can determine the appearance and format of the primary and alternate dimension units.The image tile on the right side of the Dimension Settings dialog box shows the appearance of the dimensions based on the current dimension style settings.
+You can determine the appearance and format of the primary and alternate dimension units.
+The preview frame on the upper right corner of the Modify Dimension Style dialog box shows the appearance of the dimensions based on the current dimension style settings.

 On the Primary Units of the Modify Dimension Style dialog box, you can set the primary units for linear and angular dimensions, including unit format, numeric precision and so on.
 These settings control the display of dimension values.
 For linear dimension, you can also specify the prefix or suffix.
 The specified prefix replaces the prefixes used for diameter and radius dimensions (Ø and R, respectively).